-Class attendance is regarded as an obligation as well as a privilege, and students are expected to regularly and punctually attend all classes in which they are enrolled.
-Failure to do so may jepoardize a student's scholastic standing and may lead to suspension from the university.
+Class Attendance RegulationsClass attendance is regarded as an obligation as well as a privilege, and students are expected to attend regularly and punctually all classes in which they are enrolled.
+Students enrolled in e-learning classes must log in and participate in course activities.
+Failrue to do so may jepoardize a student's scholastic standing and may lead to suspension from the University.

-Assistance for Students with DisabilitiesStudents with disabilities who will need assistance during registration and/or accommodations in classes should first meet with their advisor, then contact the Office of Services for Students with Disabilities in Drew Hall, Room 200 or call 475-5916 no later than one (1) week prior to registration.
+Assistance for Students with DisabilitiesStudents with disabilities who will need assistance during registration and/or accommodations in classes should first meet with their advisor, then contact the Office of Disability Services in Drew Hall, Room 200 or call 475-5916 no later than one (1) week prior to registration.
 Other services, such as an interpreter for hearing impaired students, require two (2) weeks' notice.